tokenika/eosfactory/steem.md

 ### The roadmap

 *EOSFactory* is still under development.
 What we present today is just a quick preview.

+What we are working on right now are these two features:

+* We want to build a robust mechanism for creating and managing unit-tests.
+They will be stored as a hierarchy of Python files, in a similar way the process is organized in Ethereum's [Truffle Framework](http://truffleframework.com/) - we just use Python instead of JavaScript.
+* We want to integrate *Ricardian Contracts* into our unit-testing.
+This is a very interesting (and probably not widely known at this stage) aspect of EOS smart-contracts.
+For more information please refer to [EOSIO documentation](https://github.com/EOSIO/eos/wiki/Tutorial-Hello-World-Contract#hello-world-ricardian-contract).

-We plan to release it before June 2018.
+We plan to have a next release of *EOSFactory* in a couple of weeks, ideally before EOS is launched.

+Any feedback, especially critical, is very welcome.